 ASC members are leaders, experts, and Elders from First Nation and Métis communities in BC and Canada.
 They bring community and Nation-based knowledge and experiences that support a deeper understanding of the social and cultural determinants of Indigenous children’s health and well-being in the context of Canada’s colonial history and legacy of residential schools.
 The ASC is comprised of members with a wealth of experience, ranging from elected members of government and provincial advisors, to leading student associations and front-line organizations in the child care, family support, and mental health sectors and beyond.
 HELP is privileged to work alongside ASC members who share our common interest in improving developmental outcomes for all First Nation, Métis, and Inuit children and youth in B.C.

-Hear from Duane Jackson, Elder and longtime member of the ASC, sharing one of the many valuable lessons and insights that have been generously shared by members of this committee.
+Click below to hear the committee’s origin story from Diana Elliott, ASC Alumni and co-founder, as well as a learning from Duane Jackson, Elder and longtime member of the ASC.
+Both of these contributions are examples of the many valuable lessons and insights that have been generously shared by members of this committee.

 History of the ASC

 Over the past two decades, the ASC has worked with HELP to update and transform the ways in which we gather, analyze and share our research and data with Indigenous communities.
 Through this work we have built a relationship of trust and understanding that is crucial to fostering culturally safe and sensitive research practices in partnership with Indigenous communities.
 The ASC has been instrumental in providing guidance for the following:

 - Overseeing HELP’s understanding of and commitment to uphold Indigenous, international and national legal agreements that bind us to improve the experiences and outcomes for First Nations, Métis, and Inuit children